This page is subject to

 I also brought to their attention,

-entrances to the church.
+signs at both entrances to the Church.

 The same signs were also erected at Gt Cornard Church.